FormerlyZeroCool/SpriteDraw/README.md

 # SpriteDraw
-A small sprite drawing web app with fill tools, and pallette selector for easy color selection
+A small sprite drawing web app with fill tools, and palette selector for easy color selection
 <br>
 <h2>Animations</h2>
 Animations are groups of sprites(small images, for more see below) that make up a single small flip book of sprites, or frames.<br>